IronCoreLabs/ironoxide-swig-bindings/README.md

 java.lang.System.loadLibrary("ironoxide_java")
 ```

-Then all of the SDK classes can be imported from the `com.ironcorelabs.sdk` namespace.

 ### Java SDK

 The SDK is [published to Maven](https://search.maven.org/artifact/com.ironcorelabs/ironoxide-java).

+## Usage

+All the SDK classes can be imported from the `com.ironcorelabs.sdk` namespace.

 ## Documentation